nipil/gcn-esp8266/arduino/README.md

         - Tools / Debug Level / SSL to debug BearSSL

 - Tools / Board ... / esp8266 / NodeMCU 1.0 ESP-12E module

+- Tools / CPU Frequency / 160 MHz (better when dealing with TLS)

 - Use the board and port dropdown
   - select "other board and port"